apache/jena-site/content/documentation/fuseki2/fuseki-embedded.md

       <version>2.x.y</version> <!-- Set the version -->
     </dependency>

 This brings in enough dependencies to run Fuseki.
-Applicartion writers are strongly encouraged to use a dependency manager because the numbe rof Jetty and other dependencies is quite large and difficult to set manually.
+Application writers are strongly encouraged to use a dependency manager because the number of Jetty and other dependencies is quite large and difficult to set manually.

 This dependency does not include a logging setting.
-Fusek uses [slf4j](http://slf4j.org/).
+Fuseki uses [slf4j](http://slf4j.org/).
 See section "[Logging](#logging)" for details.

 If the application wishes to use a dataset with a [text-index](http://jena.apache.org/documentation/query/text-query.html)